brian-team/brian2modelfitting/docs_sphinx/introduction/howitworks.rst

 The proposed solution is developed using a modular approach, where both the optimization method and metric to be optimized can be easily swapped out by a custom implementation.

-``Fitter`` objects require 'model' defined as ``Equation`` object, that has parameters that will be optimized specified as constants in a following way:
+`~.Fitter` objects require 'model' defined as an `~brian2.equations.equations.Equations` object or as a string, that has parameters that will be optimized specified as constants in the following way:

 .. code:: python